-Sarmede, Casa della fantasia
+Sarmede, Casa della Fantasia

-The urgency with which it took shape, during the suspended time of the past months, placed at the center of the reflection the desire to meet again to continue walking the path of the creative revolution together.
-Certain that there is no life event in which poetry does not allow for a new beginning and a new way of understanding ourselves in the universe, we continued to work.
-Step by step, the exhibition manifested itself in the landscapes, unexpected and unnoticed until that moment, because they were silenced by the speed of life.
+The 38th International Children’s Illustration Exhibition “Le immagini della fantasia” is a special edition.
+The urgency with which it took shape, in the suspended time of the past months, placed at the center of the reflection the desire to find each other in order to continue along the path of the creative revolution together.
+We continued to work, convinced that there is not a life event in which poetry does not allow a new beginning and a new way of understanding ourselves in the universe.
+Step by step, the exhibition has manifested itself in landscapes, until now unexpected and unnoticed, because they were silenced by the speed of life.
 We dedicate the new edition of the exhibition to the creators of “Unexpected Landscapes”, to those who live in books and cultivate their essence for us, for our experience of intimate and aesthetic knowledge together.

-The image of the exhibition is by Olga Dugina and Andrej Dugin, taken from the illustrated book “Das tapfere Schneiderlein” (The brave sartorello).
+The image of the exhibition is by Olga Dugina and Andrej Dugin, from the book Das tapfere Schneiderlein (The Valiant Little Tailor).